Comic Book

 The Historical Rapid growth of Books

 The mid-twentieth century also witnessed backlash.
 The 1954 publication of psychiatrist Fredric Wertham’s Seduction of the Innocent fueled moral panic around comics, accusing them of corrupting youth.
-This led to the creation of the Comics Code Authority, a formulary of self-censorship that profoundly shaped content for decades.
+This led to the creation of the Comics Code Authority, a form of self-censorship that profoundly shaped content for decades.
 What is striking here is not only the censorship itself but what it reveals about books: they were seen as powerful cultural agents capable of influencing values and behavior.

 Comics as Visual-Literary Art